Nangal Dewat

-Nangal Dewat is a census town in the South West district of the Indian state of Delhi.
+Nangal Dewat is a census town in the New Delhi district of the Indian union territory of Delhi.
 Airport Authority of India (AAI) acquired the village in 1965 for future expansion, however, due to repeated protests, it was not fully acquired until 2007.

 The settlement is made up of four blocks and has many parks and lands for future use.
-This is the first modern village in Delhi with broad roads and multi-story homes.
-Rental properties are a source of income for the villagers.
+This is a society or community in Delhi with broad roads and multi-story homes.
+Rental properties are a source of income.